Tolerror/multicore/munta.md

 the L1 cache must be invalidated in its entirety at the start of a new transaction.
 That way no data that the L2 cache is not aware of can exist.
 An intial L1 cache miss is therefore expected.

+An operations is considered completed when its effects are visible to all other threads.
+Meaning the cache coherence mechanism has running.
+All necessary invalidations have been sent and acknowledged in the case of a store.
+Meaning the data is not in a speculative state, it has all been written to memory or resides in a coherent cache.